-The chief treasurer of global treasury in London has authority to make investments outside these counterparty limits, but only for specific, exceptional transactions (such as in an emerging market where there is no realistic alternative).
+'The chief treasurer of global treasury in London has authority to make investments outside these counterparty limits, but only for specific, exceptional transactions (such as in an emerging market where there is no realistic alternative).
 Such investments shall be reported to the board, with an explanation of why the counterparty limit was felt to be inappropriate.

-The chief treasurer of global treasury in London has authority to establish and impose regional counterparty limits, taking account of the needs of subsidiary companies and the markets in which they operate.
+'The chief treasurer of global treasury in London has authority to establish and impose regional counterparty limits, taking account of the needs of subsidiary companies and the markets in which they operate.
 The chief treasurer of global treasury in London will inform the board where those regional guidelines establish larger counterparty limits than those set out in this investment policy.'

 The examples here only cover investing exposures.
-In addition, most companies will enter into foreign exchange and other transactions with banks, such as interest rate swaps or FRAs.
+In addition, most companies will enter into foreign exchange and other transactions with banks, such as interest rate swaps or forward rate agreements.
 The credit exposures from these instruments must, in practice, be consolidated with exposures from investments.
 The financial instrument exposures will normally be assigned some risk weighting other than 100%.
-For example, on a foreign exchange deal for GBP/USD three months forward, if the bank defaulted, the loss to the company would be equivalent to the movement in exchange rates during the three months that was no longer covered, and not the full principal.
-Depending on the expected volatility of the exchange rates, a credit risk of, say, 20% might be assigned to foreign exchange deals less than one year in maturity.
+For example, on a foreign exchange deal for GBP/USD three months forward, if the bank defaulted, the loss to the company would be equivalent to the movement in exchange rates during the three months which was no longer covered, and not the full principal.
+Depending on the expected volatility of the exchange rates, a credit risk of 20%, for example, might be assigned to foreign exchange deals less than one year in maturity.
 Alternatively, rather than giving the exposure a percentage weighting, it could be based on the mark-to-market value of the instrument at any instant.

 In the case of an FRA, a credit exposure may arise if interest rates move after the agreement is reached.
 If interest rates fall, the investor will be owed a payment on the FRA (to compensate for the fall in interest rates).
 Based on the volatility of interest rates, one could create a rule of thumb that the credit exposure should be treated as, say, 3% multiplied by the period, multiplied by the notional amount, assuming that there is a 95% confidence limit that rates will not move by more than 3%.
+(Note that, even if we assume the model is correct, rates could still move by more than 3%.)
 Alternatively, if we assume interest rates do not go negative, the maximum credit exposure could be calculated as the impact of a fall in interest rates to 0%.